 What to Wear to Your Examination: Candidates must not wear any clothing that identifies them to an organization, agency, or department (i.e. Fire Department shirts).
 No hats will be permitted in the examination.
 Clothing should also be appropriate for the movements and activities being performed (skirts and low cut shirts will not be permitted).
 Those dressed inappropriately will be required to change attire prior to the start time of the test.

-What to Bring to Your Examination: Candidates MUST bring one form of identification to the examination that is current and valid, contain a photo and a signature, and be a U.S. or State official ID such as a Passport, Military ID, Driver’s License, or Official Student ID.
+What to Bring to Your Examination: Test candidates MUST bring one form of identification to the examination that must be current and valid, contain a photo and a signature, and be a U.S. or State official ID such as a Passport, Military ID, Driver’s License, or Official Student ID.

 Any candidate that does not comply with the above rules will be dismissed from the examination and will forfeit their examination fee and test results.